tandica/rhcsa/practice-exams/general-notes.md

 enabled=1
 gpgcheck=0
 ```

+- if you're given a link instead of a local point, just use `baseurl=http://....`

 4. Test mount with `mount /dev/source /mount-point`
 5. Add the mount persistently in */etc/fstab*
   - note the file system, if you need to mount an ISO, use filesystem **iso9660**